aiplanethub/5-week_Data_Science_Bootcamp/week-0/147-Python Basics and Intro to Data Types.md

 ### Python Strings

 * Strings are a sequence of characters.&#x20;
-* Let us see some examples of String: My name is Rahul, Rahul, Go home.
+* Let us see some examples of String: "My name is Rahul", "Rahul", "Go home".
 All these are examples of String.&#x20;
 * In Python, Strings are called str.&#x20;
-* There is a specific way of defining String in Python – it is defined within single quotes (') or double quotes ("), or even triple quotes ("').&#x20;
+* There is a specific way of defining String in Python – it is defined within single quotes (') or double quotes ("), or even triple quotes (''').&#x20;

 ### Accessing String Elements